One Way Mirror Film

 Shows such as Big Brother and Couples Therapy have a camera crew behind two way mirrors filming the contestants from multiple angles.
 They typically use one of our beamsplitter or smart mirrors to ensure flawless recording clarity through the mirror.

-How Two Way Mirror Film Works
+How One Way Mirror Film Works:

 The classic example of two way mirrors is in the movies where there’s a police lineup.